 How do I get started?

-You'll need to install the latest version of the app - MapRun6 (MapRunF is a slightly older version, but it still works in the same way) - from Google Play or the iPhone App Store.
+You'll need to install the latest version of the app - MapRun6 (MapRunF is an older version) - from Google Play or the iPhone App Store.
 Once you open the app you'll find several of the features are aimed at people who are planning courses - don't be put off, there are only a few buttons you'll need just to take part on an existing course.
 There's a good "Quick Start" guide on the MapRun website: it's an Australian organisation, so their sample events may seem a little beyond our reach!
 Closer to home, British Orienteering has produced this guide & the Potteries OC has produced an excellent video which demonstrates the use of a MapRun course in one of their local parks.

 If you plan to use your Garmin during your run you'll also need to download MapRunG from the Garmin Connect app store.
 You can find full details here.